dhyeynala/pet-voice-notes/README.md

 ## Problems I Solved While Building This

 **Problem 1: OpenAI API costs and latency**
-Early user testing with friends revealed that chart generation felt too slow.
-I was calling the OpenAI API every time someone requested a chart, which became expensive quickly and created noticeable delays that frustrated users.
+I was calling the OpenAI API every time someone requested a chart, which became expensive quickly and created noticeable delays in the application response time.

 *Solution*: Implemented a caching system that stores recent data for 30 minutes.
 Repeated requests now return instantly and API costs were reduced by approximately 67%.